Northrop Grumman Savings Plan

 Company Match

 Northrop Grumman will make a matching contribution based on the sub-plan in which you participate.
-To determine your sub-plan, log on to NetBenefits to view the NGSP Summary Plan Description (SPD).
+To determine your sub-plan, log in to NetBenefits to view the NGSP Summary Plan Description (SPD).

 Other Company Contributions

 Depending on your hire date and employment history, you may receive an annual company Non-Elective Contribution (NEC) or Retirement Account Contribution (RAC).
-To determine your NEC or RAC eligibility, please log on to NetBenefits to view the NGSP Summary Plan Description (SPD).
+To determine your NEC or RAC eligibility, log in to NetBenefits to view the NGSP Summary Plan Description (SPD).

 Savings Contribution Limits